 Despite the complexities of car insurance rates and discounts, everyone loves a bargain.
-But seeking out all the discounts you're eligible for could be very time consuming, Breyault says.
+But seeking out all the discounts you're eligible for could be very time-consuming, Breyault says.
 "You're left to do all the legwork."
 (See "Cheaper car insurance in 8 easy steps.")

 To help, here are 12 secrets about auto insurance discounts.

-1. Watch the wording -- "up to 20 percent" may mean much less.
 Phrases like "up to 20 percent off" don't mean you'll get the entire discount.
 You might be eligible for a certain discount, but not the maximum available.
-And discounts can vary by state and by insurer, says Penny Gusner, consumer analyst for CarInsurance.com.
+And discounts can vary by state and by insurer, says Penny Gusner, consumer analyst for Insure.com.
 One insurer may offer a 25 percent discount, while another insurer may offer only a 10 percent discount for the same thing.
 "This gives insurers wiggle room so they don't have to give out exact discount percentages," says Gusner.

-9. Renters typically get smaller "bundling" deals.
-Insurance companies typically offer a discount if you insure multiple vehicles, or if you have your auto insurance and homeowners or renters insurance with them.
+Insurance companies typically offer a bundling discount if you insure multiple vehicles, or if you have your auto insurance and homeowners or renters insurance with them.
 But Singh says renters generally receive a smaller discount than homeowners.

-10. Switching insurers may earn a new customer discount if it's not too late.
 Switching your car insurance to another company can earn you a discount, but don't wait till the last minute.
 Gusner says you'll typically need to start shopping for a new policy about two weeks before your current policy expires in order to get the discount from your new insurer.
 Examples of new customer discounts are "Switch and Save," offered by Esurance, and "EarlyBird Discount" from American Family Insurance.
 (See "How to switch car insurance companies.")